alexisuaguilaru/Analysis_Nutritional_Information/README.md

 # About the Dataset
 The dataset is taken from [[1]](./README.md#references).
 The dataset contains information on the nutritional values of carbohydrates, proteins and fats of recipes from different international cuisines.

+# Technical Warnings
+Due to the use of interactive plots, it is necessary to clone or download the repository for the display of these plots.

 # References
 - [1] Diets, Recipes And Their Nutrients.
 Kaggle. https://www.kaggle.com/datasets/thedevastator/healthy-diet-recipes-a-comprehensive-dataset